tidymodels/recipes/tests/testthat/_snaps/bin2factor.md

     Condition
       Error in `step_bin2factor()`:
-      x `levels` should be a 2-element character string. i 5 elements were supplied.
+      x `levels` should be a 2-element character string. i 5 elements were supplied; two were expected.

 ---